Security-Onion-Solutions/securityonion-docs/detections.rst

 .. image:: images/60_detection_nids_2_tuning_1.png
   :target: _images/60_detection_nids_2_tuning_1.png

 The PLAYBOOKS tab shows any applicable plays for this detection.
+These playbooks are used for the Guided Analysis tab in :ref:`alerts`.

 .. warning::